livekit/components-js/docs/docs/generated-docs/react/audiotrackprops.name.md

 ## AudioTrackProps.name property

+{% callout type="caution" variation="normal" %}

-> Warning: This API is now obsolete.
+This API is deprecated:

->
-> This property will be removed in a future version use `trackRef` instead.
+This property will be removed in a future version use `trackRef` instead.

+{% /callout %}

 **Signature:**